greenplum-db/plcontainer/README.md

 git clone https://github.com/greenplum-db/plcontainer.git
 ```

-You can build PL/Container in a following way:
+You can build PL/Container in the following way:

 1. Go to the PL/Container directory: `cd /plcontainer`
 1. plcontainer needs libcurl >=7.40.
 If the libcurl version on your system is low, you need to upgrade at first.
 For example, you could download source code and then compile and install, following this page: [Install libcurl from source](https://curl.haxx.se/docs/install.html).
 Note you should make sure the libcurl library path is in the list for library lookup.
 Typically you might want to add the path into LD_LIBRARY_PATH and export them in shell configuration or greenplum_path.sh on all nodes.